BetterWrapper/GoNexus/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **To fix your issue**
-Steps to fix your issue:
+Steps to fix your issue (Please list your steps in a numbered order so that we can ensure that we are taking the correct actions to fix your issue):

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If you have any screenshots of your issue happening, please add them so that we know the cause to your problem.

 **Additional context**
 Add any other context about the problem here.